 “It depends on daily cash needs,” he says.
 “Figure you need to cover three days of ‘walking around’ money.
 Whatever you would typically charge or use a debit card for over a three-day period, that’s what you need to have on hand.”

 Here’s one way to figure out what your ideal amount of cash to keep on hand would be:

 - Look at a month from the last year in which you didn’t have any large, out-of-the-ordinary expenditures.

-- Divide that number by 10 and, voila, you have a pretty good idea of how much cash you might need to cover you for three days.
+- Divide that number by 10, and then you have a pretty good idea of how much cash you might need to cover you for three days.

-Keep in mind that you should also have a more general emergency fund that you can tap into if unexpected circumstances arise.
-This should not be cash that you keep in your home, but should be money you can access quickly if you need to pay a surprise medical bill or repair your vehicle.
+Keep in mind that you should also have a larger emergency fund that you can tap into if unexpected circumstances arise.
+This should not be cash that you keep in your home but should be money you can access quickly if you need to pay a surprise medical bill or repair your vehicle.